 For the collector not trying to break the bank, we suggest aiming for a set that composed of Better-Than-Typical graded coins.
 This is a subtle yet important tweaking of Q. David Bowers’ Optimum Collecting Grade™.
-The key difference between the two concepts is that Mr. Bowers prefers coins in a condition where the next grade up is accompanied by a large jump in price.
-This concept works reasonably well when dealing with classic coinage since the grading schema of classics has been well established over a number of years; for moderns, however, we see the pursuit of conditionally rare coins, and the commonly found mint state grades have few long term prospects for appreciating in value even if one religiously adhered to the OCG formula.
-Not to mention that Bowers himself is not exactly clear on how he would apply OCG when it comes to series where a coin is readily available near face value in the low-to-middle range of mint state.
+The key difference between the two concepts is that Bowers prefers coins in a condition where the next grade up is accompanied by a large jump in price.
+This concept works reasonably well when dealing with classic coinage, since the grading schema of classics has been well established over a number of years; for moderns, however, we see the pursuit of conditionally rare coins, and the commonly found mint state grades have few long-term prospects for appreciating in value even if one religiously adhered to the OCG formula.
+Not to mention that Bowers himself is not exactly clear on how he would apply OCG to series where a coin is readily available near face value in the low-to-middle range of mint state.
 See our article on Bicentennial quarters to see what we mean.

 In that case, OCG may save a collector from losing his shirt, but it certainly won’t make him any appreciable profit on his investment.
 Better-Than-Typical collecting offers rewards for self-submitters and dealers, and, if properly nurtured, can make a market viable and healthy for years to come.
 This is because Better-Than-Typical collecting gives the holder of these coins far more leverage when it comes time to sell than they’d have otherwise.